 Thorium is a weakly radioactive metallic chemical element with the symbol Th and atomic number 90.
 All known thorium isotopes are unstable.
 The most stable isotope, 232Th, has a half-life of 14.05 billion years, or about the age of the universe.
 It decays very slowly via alpha decay, starting a decay chain named the thorium series that ends at stable 208Pb. – Wikipedia

 Thorium is a naturally occurring, most abundant radioactive element in the earth’s crust.
 Thorium is relatively stable and has a half-life of 14 billion years.

 Do radioactive lenses emit only alpha particles?

 Not really.
-While it’s true that pure thorium decays by emitting an alpha particle as stated above, this is only a start of the long series of decays which emit alpha, beta and gamma radiation until it ends with the stable isotope of lead.
+While it’s true that pure thorium decays by emitting an alpha particle as stated above, this is only the start of the long series of decays that emit alpha, beta and gamma radiation until it ends with the stable isotope of lead.
 You can read it as such:

 Thorium 232 -> releases alpha α -> becomes Radium 228, then

 Radium 228 -> releases beta β- -> becomes Actinium 228, and so on.